courtiol/lay/README.md

 [**{dplyr}**](https://dplyr.tidyverse.org/)).

-There is hardly any code behind `lay()` (it can be coded in 3 lines), so this is probably just an interim solution before an established package fulfils the need.
+There is hardly any code behind `lay()` (it can be coded in 3 lines), so this package may just be an interim solution before an established package fulfils the need… Time will tell.

 ### Installation